 In constructing the equity portfolio a spread of risk is achieved by diversifying the portfolio through investment in 40 to 75 holdings.
 Although sector concentration and the thematic characteristics of the portfolio are carefully monitored, there are no maximum limits to deviation from comparative index stock or sector weights.

-On acquisition, no holding shall exceed 3% of the portfolio and any holding that as a result of good performance exceeds 5% of the portfolio is subject to particular scrutiny.
+Holdings are limited to 5% of total assets at time of purchase.
+Any holding that, as a result of performance exceeds 5% of total assets is subject to particular scrutiny.
 A holding greater than 5% will continue to be held where the Managers are convinced of the ongoing merits of the investment case.

 The Company may invest in UK and Overseas domiciled pooled funds, including UK listed investment trusts, which invest principally in Japanese securities.
 On acquisition, no more than 15% of the Company’s gross assets will be invested in such companies or funds.